redhat-performance/badfish/README.md

 ```

 We will likely add more libaries in the future and [can't guarantee](https://github.com/redhat-performance/JetSki/issues/186#issuecomment-982666646) these will be visible within the $PYTHONPATH of your virtualenv without more symlinks or workarounds.

+### Via RPM System Package
+If you choose to install Badfish via RPM package then it'll be located in `/usr/bin/badfish` and you don't need to do much else beyond know the correct command syntax for your required operations.

 ## Common Operations